SEARCH

 Hub Connections

 Poverty, hardship and homelessness can affect anyone at any time in their life, often as a result of circumstances beyond their control.
 Many people may not know where to find help.
-The City of Bayswater has established Hub Connections at Morley Library as place-based response to respond and prevent homelessness.

-The City of Bayswater is not a community service provider.
 Our trained City of Bayswater Hub Connector volunteers will be available to listen and help.
 The volunteers will provide information and assist with connecting you to a community service provider that matches your needs.

 Hub Connections